PerMedCoE/permedcoe_doc/src/03_existing/03_tutorial/01_local/dropdowns/4_use_workflow.rst

         Helper script that cleans the current folder after running the workflow.
 Use with caution since it removes all result files.

     src_split and ``b_\*`` scripts
-        The ``src_split`` folder contains the workflow splitted in three parts, so that it can be executed partially or even in different machines.
+        The ``src_split`` folder contains the workflow split in three parts, so that it can be executed partially or even in different machines.
 Accordingly, the ``b_\*`` scripts are aimed at launching or running each part.

     The way to run the workflow (automatically parallelized with PyCOMPSs) is: